 - Artificial Limbs: Like Rentaro, he took part on the "New Human Creation Plan."

 - Ax-Crazy: Is perfectly okay with people getting killed for the sake of making sure people like him and Rentaro are needed to fight the Gastrea.

-- Badass Finger Snap: A simple snap of his fingers enables his Repulsion Shield.
+- Badass Finger Snap: A simple snap of his fingers enables his Deflector Shield.

 - Badass in a Nice Suit: The only human enemy Rentaro faces who actually is a threat.